nikolasibalic/Caroline/README.md

 If you like the Caroline, or Roundtable sub-project, please spread the word!

-If you want to contribute to the project check ... .
-Caroline is open- source, and it is build with open-source tools with aim to flexible and adoptable.
+If you want to contribute to the project check [contributing guidelines](CONTRIBUTING.md).
+Caroline is open-source, build with open-source stack of tools with aim to be flexible and adjustable.

 ## License